lvit001/pandas-challenge/README.md

 ## Reading and Merging CSV files
 ```
 Used the provided code to read in the schools_complete.csv and students_complete.csv.
 The provided code also merged the two CSVs on the school_name columns.
-The first 5 rows of the newly merged CSVs were displayed using a `.head()` function.
+The first 5 rows of the newly merged CSVs were displayed using a `head()` function.
 ```